cloudfoundry/routing-release/README.md

   ```

 > **WARNING**: Configuring an app to use the same port as the HAProxy health
-> check port will result in periodic 503 errors from the TCP router when trying
+> check port (default 1024) will result in periodic 503 errors from the TCP
-> to reach the app.
-Ensure the reservable port range does not include the
+> router when trying to reach the app.
+Ensure the reservable port range does
-> HAProxy health check port.
+> not include the HAProxy health check port.

 #### Capacity Limits for Ports and TCP Routes
 One port is dedicated for each TCP route in CF; in other words, TCP routes may not share ports.

-A Router Group represents a horizontally scalable cluster of identically configured routers.
-A router group is limited to maximum port range 1024-65535.
-Currently this release supports one router group, so the maximum number of TCP routes than can be created in CF is 64511 (65535-1024).
-Eventually we may support multiple router groups and/or TCP routes that share a port.
+A Router Group represents a horizontally scalable cluster of identically
+configured routers.
+A router group is limited to maximum port range 1025-65535.
+Currently this release supports one router group, so the maximum number of TCP
+routes than can be created in CF is 64510 (65535-1025).
+Eventually we may
+support multiple router groups and/or TCP routes that share a port.

 #### Using Multiple Load Balancers to Maximize Port Capacity
 Operators may not be able to offer 65535 ports on a given load balancer.
 The load balancer may support other systems in addition to Cloud Foundry.
 AWS ELBs can be configured to listen on a maximum of 100 ports.

-Multiple load balancers may be used to contribute to the pool of ports available for creating TCP routes.
-E.g. LB1 listens on ports 1024-29999, LB2 listens on ports 30000-65535, both load balancers forward requests for these ports to the instances of the router group.
-Configure `routing-api.router_groups.reservable_ports` manifest property with the combined port range.
+Multiple load balancers may be used to contribute to the pool of ports
+available for creating TCP routes.
+E.g. LB1 listens on ports 1025-29999, LB2
+listens on ports 30000-65535, both load balancers forward requests for these
+ports to the instances of the router group.
+Configure
+`routing-api.router_groups.reservable_ports` manifest property with the
+combined port range.
 Ports must not overlap.

 You must configure a DNS name to resolve to each load balancer you use for TCP routing.
 E.g. `tcp1.cfapps.example.com` resolves to LB1, `tcp2.cfapps.example.com` resolves to LB2.
 Each domain name must be added as a Shared Domain to CF, for developers to create routes from.